marta8919/veggie-wars-game/README.md

 - [x] Adding different gravity to the products
 - [x] Changing the name of the level as the score increases (level 1: dinner with friends, level 2: christmas, level 3 : bbq)
 - [x] Adding background music and sound effects
+- [x] Make it responsive
+- [] Use local storage to keep the name of the player and score

 ## Data structure